Bill Ayers: Views on his past expressed since 2001

 After the 2008 presidential election, Ayers published an op-ed piece in The New York Times giving his assessment of his activism.
-Feminist critic Katha Pollitt criticized Ayers's opinion piece as a "sentimentalized, self-justifying whitewash of his role in the weirdo violent fringe of the 1960s–1970s antiwar left".
-She says Ayers and his Weathermen cohorts made "the antiwar movement look like the enemy of ordinary people" during the Vietnam War era.
-Ayers gave this assessment of his actions:

-The Weather Underground crossed lines of legality, of propriety and perhaps even of common sense.
-Our effectiveness can be—and still is being—debated.

-He also reiterated his rebuttal to the description of his actions as terrorism despite the use of shrapnel devices:
+"The Weather Underground crossed lines of legality, of propriety and perhaps even of common sense.
+Our effectiveness can be—and still is being—debated," he wrote.
+He also reiterated his rebuttal to the description of his actions as terrorism, despite the use of shrapnel devices:

 The Weather Underground went on to take responsibility for placing several small bombs in empty offices...
 We did carry out symbolic acts of extreme vandalism directed at monuments to war and racism, and the attacks on property, never on people, were meant to respect human life and convey outrage and determination to end the Vietnam war.
 Peaceful protests had failed to stop the war.
 So we issued a screaming response.
 But it was not terrorism; we were not engaged in a campaign to kill and injure people indiscriminately, spreading fear and suffering for political ends.

+Feminist critic Katha Pollitt criticized Ayers's opinion piece as a "sentimentalized, self-justifying whitewash of his role in the weirdo violent fringe of the 1960s–1970s antiwar left".
+She says Ayers and his Weathermen cohorts made "the antiwar movement look like the enemy of ordinary people" during the Vietnam War era.